TheBrightSparkDev/dev-inition/README.md

   - user cant add user that doesnt exist
   - usernames are stored as lowercase only
   - cant use uppercase in username
+  - add word page needs to be created needs to send words to a suggestion database also needs to check if word exists or not
 ## not done yet
 ### previous challenge page
   - delete function needs to be made for previous challenges page
   - edit function needs to be made for previous challenges page
   - edit page also needs to change state to being updated but somehow revert it if the user cancels
-### add words page
-  - add word page needs to be created needs to send words to a suggestion database also needs to check if word exists or not
 ### admin add words page
   - add words admin needs to be created need to be able to see all suggestions and definitions and one click add to the wordlist database
+# small bug fixes
+### backspace bug fix
+ - the backspace doesn't delete the last letter on the currentWord variable which means the word either gets submmitted early after backspace or is a word that containns all the things you backspaced out the behaviour is only present in the keyboard controls and not the touch screen controls
+ - bug was fixed by slicing currentWord (0,-1) which takes only the last letter off the word and reassigning the value to itself so currentWord = currentWord.slice(0,-1)